istio/istio/tests/README.md

 ## Developer process

 1. Run `kubeTest.sh -m "<manager hub>,<manager tag>"`, `kubeTest.sh -x "<mixer hub>,<mixer tag>"`,
-   or `kubeTest.sh -i "<istioctl binary>"` to test your changes to manager, mixer, or istioctl, respectively.
+   or `kubeTest.sh -c "<istioctl binary>"` to test your changes to manager, mixer, or istioctl, respectively.
 2. Submit a PR with your changes to `istio/manager` or `istio/mixer`.
 3. Run `updateVersion.sh` to update the default Istio install configuration and then